astronomer/docs/astro/cli/sql-cli.md

 ### Add data to test

-Add all data to run your SQL workflows with in the `data` directory.
+Add all data to run your SQL workflows with in the `data` directory of your project.

 ### Configure environments and Airflow connections